 Others may develop polycystic liver disease (PLD), characterized by multiple cystic growths on the liver.
 Although PLD causes many cysts, the liver may continue to function properly with this disease, and having the disease may not reduce life expectancy.

-What Causes Liver Cysts
+What causes Liver Cysts to Grow

 Liver cysts result from a malfunction in the bile ducts, although the exact cause of this pathology is unknown.
 Bile is a sap generated by the liver, which assists in the process of digestion.
 This fluid passes from the liver to the gallbladder through ducts or tube-like structures.